-The MAP method is used to estimate the positions of the respondents (observers) and the candidates or parties (targets) in a latent political space depending on the political system of a democracy using a set of survey questions.
+The Cahoon-Hinich (C-H) method is used to estimate the positions of the voters and the candidates or parties in a latent political space depending on the political system of the democracy in question using a set of survey questions.

 The application of the method to the spatial theory of politics requires a set of assumptions relating the data to a spatial model.
 First, the scores given to each party is assumed to be a monotonically decreasing function of the Euclidian distance between the position of the party in the space and the most preferred ideological position of the respondent.
 This position is called the ideal point.
-The respondent is not required to articulate that position but rather it is an unobserved position in the latent space.
+The respondent is not required to articulate that position but rather it is a latent position in the latent space.
 Second, the constellation of the party positions in the latent space is assumed to be the same across all respondents.
-Only the personal ideal points differ across respondents.
+The only thing that differs from respondent to respondent is their personal ideal points.
 The method is then applied to these scores that we get from the respondents.

 The method was applied to a data set from a public opinion survey taken in 2001.
 For a complete description of the survey and the analysis see Çarkoğlu and Hinich (2003).
-The data comes from a nation-wide representative survey of urban population conducted during the chaotic weeks of the second economic crisis of February 2001.
+Our data comes from a nation-wide representative survey of urban population conducted during the chaotic weeks of the second economic crisis of February 2001.
 A total of 1201 face-to-face interviews were conducted in 12 of the 81 provinces.
 The questionnaires were administered between February 20 and March 16 2001 using a "random sampling" method with an objective to represent the nation-wide voting age urban population living within municipality borders, in which the urban population figures of 1997 census data were taken as the basis.

-Each respondent was asked to grade the seven major parties in terms of how well that party would impact on the respondent's family if the party were to receive a majority of the seats in the parliament.
-These parties obtained 94.8% of the urban vote in 1999 elections.
-However, as of February-March 2001 these parties comprised only the preferences of 42.3% of this sample.
-Similar to opinion poll results reported in the media, our findings also indicate that while 6% of the respondents report that they will not cast their vote and about 5% were undecided as to which party to vote for.
-More significantly, nearly 33% of the respondents indicated that they will not cast their vote for any one of the existing parties.
-Given the continual crisis atmosphere in the country, the erosion of electoral support for the coalition partners this is not surprising.
+Each respondent was asked to grade the seven major parties in terms of how well that party would impact on the respondent's family is the party were to receive a majority of the seats in the parliament.
+These parties obtained 94.8 percent of the urban vote in 1999 elections.
+However as of February-March 2001 these parties comprise only the preferences of 42.3 percent of our urban sample.
+Similar to opinion poll results reported in the media, our findings also indicate that while 6 percent of the respondents report that they will not cast their vote and about 5 percent are undecided as to which party to vote for.
+More significantly nearly 33 percent of the respondents indicate that they will not cast their vote for any one of the existing parties.
+Given the continual crisis atmosphere in the country, the erosion of electoral support for the coalition partners, which amounts to a total of about 39 percentage points in the urban areas, is not surprising.
 Among the opposition only the left leaning CHP party and pro-Kurdish HADEP party maintained their urban constituencies.
-The rest of the opposition parties had lost their supporters.
+The rest of the opposition parties have lost their supporters.